Super-brawl-team/Obiad-Brawl/README.md

    # DEBUG MENU
     You can edit "debugMenuEnabled" to enable or disable debug menu!

-    Note : i dont use dev builds, so only few buttons work
+    Note : i dont use dev builds, so only few buttons work...

    # RC4 KEY
     You can also (not mendatory xd) edit the rc4 key and get a random one.
-Like that; peoples will have a little difficulty to steal your stuff, just set changeRC4Key to true and copy the key he provided, you will have to edit settings.json and replace the key
+Like that; peoples will have a little difficulty to steal your stuff, just set changeRC4Key to true and copy the key he provided, you will have to edit settings.json and replace the key!